 Adopted at birth, she has had contact with both of her birthparents, most recently when her birthfather and many of his family members attended her college graduation last May.

-Juliana says living in an open adoption has allowed her to find answers to questions that she would never have found in a closed adoption such as why was I placed and did my birthparents love me?
+Juliana says living in an open adoption has allowed her to find answers to questions that she would never have found in a closed adoption such as: Why was I placed?
+Did my birthparents love me?
+Why did they choose adoptive parents?

 As you’ll see from her story and her photos, the answers to these questions couldn’t be more clear.